karthideveloper2021/library-management-2022/README.md

 > python manage.py runserver

 ## API

+>  You can use any software to test the api.
+I recommend you to use the `postman` software.
+Download & install it from [postman](https://www.postman.com/).

 First thing we have to set the default value for `book return period`, as already mentioned.
 > ### http://localhost/api/settings/init/